Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - [ ] Upload shortcut to other services (and then largely ignore, trusting the update mechanism)
 - [ ] Add option in beta versions to revert to last stable version (link will have to be manually input for every new stable), along with an explanation that it’s a beta, and you’re expected to test and report bugs (for 3.0 release)
 - [ ] Go over whole Shortcut (for 3.0 release)
-- [ ] Add “Link only” to ~~Web~~ and YouTube (and, hell, Evernote) options.
+- [ ] Add “Link only” to ~~Web~~ and YouTube (and, hell, Evernote and Reddit) options.
 Yes, the Obsidian share sheet extension can already do this better, but why have to switch between? (for 3.0 release)
 - [ ] Add support for Evernote tasks
 - [ ] The ability to import Evernote files from the app instead of from ENEX files may go away at some point, as I don’t want to have to support two different methods, and this way is largely inferior (the only reason this function exists at all is that I had already written it before I discovered that exporting ENEX files was possible on mobile).
 - [ ] Separate prefs and info dicts, as in Daily Notes (for 3.0 release)